Let's Get Some Facts Straight About 'The Mandalorian' Season 2

 You know less than you think you know about The Mandalorian season 2.
 This is the way.
 While there is certainly more information out there about the Disney+ series this year compared to the days preceding the first season, when we hadn't even seen Baby Yoda's sweet face yet, there are still a lot of mysteries and whispers floating around.

 Entertainment Weekly's first look at season 2 in September confirmed that Disney and Lucasfilm have not revealed any new Mandalorian characters officially.
-All we have to work with are rumors.
-There just happen to be a lot of them and they happen to be high quality rumors from unnamed sources speaking to major publications.
+All we have to work with are rumours.
+There just happen to be a lot of them and they happen to be high quality rumours from unnamed sources speaking to major publications.

 Advertisement